ExtReMLapin/GryMod/README.md

 Developers
 -------------
 ##
->NW bools are less used as possible, here are they :
+>NW vars are less used as possible, here are they :

 * Strenght